Old-Linkage-Dev/Dynascii/README.md

 ## What it is?

-Dynascii is a light-weighted utility or application to casting things to Telnet.
+Dynascii is a light-weighted utility or application to casting things to a stream.
 It is implemented in Python and aimed to deploy quickly and easily on a server with a proper environment.

 ## Can I have a preview?